wende60/gallery/README.md

 * wd_150 thumbnail width 150px
 * wd_2000 image width 2000px

-Use the project plugin to make the php files in /php and the kgdeBackend in /css available.
+*At least: use the project plugin to make the php files in /php and the kgdeBackend in /css available.*

+Feel free to contact me if you end up in trouble or have some good hints :)